medcomdk/MedCom-FHIR-Communication/docs/index.md

 If the content of the letter part is changed, the message is considered a completely new message with the consequent change of both EnvelopeId, LetterId and timestamp, where relevant.
 Resubmissions are always done manually.

 For historical reasons, there has been no requirement to use positive acknowledgements, which is why Scenario #1 can in practice be run as Scenario #2.
-The Sending System may therefore experience that there is no acknowledgement of a message, and it is not recommended to make program logic that sends messages.
+The Sending EcoSystem may therefore experience that there is no acknowledgement of a message, and it is not recommended to make program logic that sends messages.
 For a number of standards, however, there is an explicit requirement for a positive acknowledgement, see the documentation for the individual standards if this is the case.

 ## 2.3 VANSEnvelope